 Let’s look at some concerns we might have about implementing the systems above.

 - Can we truly afford the house?
 Is the

 - Do we have enough money set aside that we can make payments if we lose our job?

 - Where are we in the real estate cycle in this area?
-Is this a buyers market?
+Is the current cycle a buyer or seller’s market?

-- Is this a good rental area?
-Are there restrictions on rentals?
+- Is the area good for rentals?
+Are there restrictions on

 - What is the total cost of ownership?
 Include taxes, upkeep, maintenance.